earthcube/geocodes/triplestore/README.md

-# OIH Qlever Test Instance
+# Qlever Test Instance

 ## About

-This document describes the use of [qlever-control](https://github.com/ad-freiburg/qlever-control) to work with the ODIS-OIH graph.
+This document describes the use of [qlever-control](https://github.com/ad-freiburg/qlever-control).

 The pre-requisist for using this approach include python and docker.
 Once statisfied you will need to: